Power paint rollers are electrically operated paint roller machines that can make your rolling job much easier and fast.

 The smooth flow of the paint means you will never have to break off mid-roll or begin to dry up partway through a wall.

 Instead, the roller will maintain a steady stream that allows you to cover large areas of the wall uninterrupted by the need to reapply more paint.

 While a power paint roller will typically cost more than a traditional roller, the price is usually not at all unreasonable, and you get a lot more for your money.

 Dollar for dollar, a quality power paint roller is more worth the investment than a traditional paint roller.

 Also, when compared to sprayers, power rollers will use a lesser amount of paint.

-However, if you compare them to traditional rollers, these will be using more paint which can be a disadvantage if you want to save some paint.
+However, if you compare them to traditional rollers, they will use more paint which can be a disadvantage if you want to save some paint.

 5- Usage and Cleaning